1982 Thomas Cup

 The 1982 Thomas Cup was the 12th tournament of Thomas Cup, the most important men's badminton team competition in the world.
 The final round was held in London, England.
 China won its first title after beating Indonesia in the final round.

-Teams
+Host selection

+On 24 July 1981, the International Badminton Federation announced that England was chosen to host the 1982 Thomas Cup after a badminton showcase.
+Throughout the competition, five venues in five respective cities staged the matches for the first round, the second round and the challenge round.

+Qualification

 26 teams from 4 regions took part in the competition.
-As defending champion, Indonesia skipped the Qualifications and the first round, and played directly in the second round at the Inter-Zone Ties.
+As defending champion, Indonesia skipped the qualifications and the first round, and played directly in the second round at the inter-zone Ties.